tessercat/daoistic-book/notes/genius.md

 A leadership manual
 that counsels us to recognize
-that people know what's best for themselves, and to leave them alone as much as possible, that the best government is the least government, that power corrupts, that leaders should be cautious and avoid unintended consequences, and that the essential role of wise leadership is to mediate,
+that people know what's best for themselves, so leave them alone as much as possible, that the best government is the least government, that power corrupts and actions have consequences, and that the essential role of wise leadership is to mediate,